Frequently Asked Questions

 • When and how would I be charged for damages?

 Additionally, any damage to common areas may also result in charges.
-Our shared spaces—including apartment living rooms, balconies, kitchens, bathrooms, laundry rooms, and community areas—are for everyone’s enjoyment.
+Our shared spaces - including apartment living rooms, kitchens, bathrooms, laundry rooms and community areas are for everyone’s enjoyment.
 We ask that all residents use these facilities in a respectful, prudent, and safe manner in accordance with community policies.
-Please note that ORL reserves the right to impose appropriate restrictions on common area use when necessary.
+Please note that the Office of Residence Life reserves the right to impose appropriate restrictions on common area use when necessary.